 What sort of academic background is required?

-Applicants are expected to hold an internationally recognized Master’s or comparable degree in Political Science, International Relations, Public Policy, or a similar politics- and/or policy related program that provides a relevant academic background for the track to which the candidate applies.
+Applicants are expected to hold an internationally recognized Master’s or equivalent degree in Political Science, International Relations, Public Policy, or a similar politics- and/or policy related program that provides a relevant academic background for the track to which the candidate applies.
 A comparable degree in other Social Sciences, Humanities, or other disciplines will also be considered in case of an excellent academic record.

 To whom could I personally write in the coming days to see whether my proposal could work for the CEU before I apply?